sentiprojects/MSA_MDA_comments/README.md

 # MSA_MDA_comments
- A sentiment analysis dataset of 9901 Multi-topic Facebook comments in standard Arabic and Moroccan dialect.
+ A sentiment analysis corpus of 9901 Multi-topic Facebook comments in standard Arabic and Moroccan dialect.

  ### Citation